opengeospatial/wfs3hackathon/notes/intro-session-notes.md

 Peter Vretanos gave a welcome to everyone, explaining the goals and hopes for the event.
 It's meant to be developer focused, with a goal for people to be sitting down and writing code.
-Chris Holmes gave an overview of the SpatioTemporal Asset Catalog (STAC) work that started in a sprint that in many ways inspired the WFS3 event.
+Chris Holmes gave an overview of the [SpatioTemporal Asset Catalog](http://github.com/radiantearth/stac-spec) (STAC) work that started in a sprint that in many ways inspired the WFS3 event.
 A number of the participants were there for STAC.
 The goal was for day 1 to really focus on WFS3, to have everyone get up to speed with it.
 Day 2 would have a couple STAC specific sessions, including one on the potential for WFS3 and STAC API alignment.
 And Day 3 is the dedicated STAC day, that WFS 3 focused participants were also welcome to join.

 Clemens Portele then gave a deeper introduction to the WFS 3 specification and its goals.
-The WFS group had been working on
+The WFS group had been working on a WFS 2.5 that had a number of nice improvements, but decided to scrap that in favor of 'starting over' with a RESTful approach at the core, with JSON and HTML, and using the [Spatial Data on the Web Best Practices](https://www.w3.org/TR/sdw-bp/) as a guide.
+Clemens took people through the [overview](https://github.com/opengeospatial/WFS_FES/blob/master/overview.md) online, which summarizes most of what he talked about.
+Though most everything about how WFS works is changed they kept the name since the intent is to cover the same use cases.
+The hope is that the spec can be used more portably, allowing implementors to just use specific pieces for what they want.
+The spec will continue to evolve and the next OGC testbed will enable more work on the spec and implementations for it.

+From there all participants gave introductions on where they were from and what brought them to the event.
+There were about 30 people from more than 20 organizations participating in Ft.
+Collins, with another 8 participants from a variety of organizations online.
+Most had some experience with OGC specs, but not everyone, but very few regularly attended OGC meetings.
+And the vast majority of participants were developers writing code most every day.

+### Raw Notes
 This is raw notes dumped from http://board.net/p/wfs3-intros

 **TODO: Summarize and clean up formatting**